fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

     - `cross-CD1`: cross-file between Award Financial and Award Procurement
     - `cross-CD2`: cross-file between Award Financial and Award Financial Assistance
 - `fabs`: (boolean) Determines whether labels being gathered are for FABS or DABS rules.
 Defaults to false if not provided
 - `error_level`: (string) Determines whether to provide error or warning rule labels.
+Defaults to `warning` if not provided.
 Allowed values:
     - `error`
     - `warning`
     - `mixed`